BZoennchen/supercollider-book/chapters/preamble/technology-and-art.md

 From Benjamin I take that technology changed the creation, consumption and evaluation of art into a mass-event.
 The *aura*, in many cases, is lost.
-Instead of *exchange value* artworks have now *symbolic value* as well.
+Instead of *exchange value* artworks have now *symbolic value* that no longer symbolize anything mysticaland or incomprehensible.
 They often no longer stand for themselves but, like Heidegger's equipment which is interconnected within a web of tools, practices and purposes, artworks (as products) are more and more interconnected to other signifiers and derive their meaning not by unconcealing *earth* and *worlds* but their connection within this web---like words in a language but with the exception that these symbols are not grounded in anything "earthly" (heimatlich).
+In Luhmann's terminology, contemporary artworks are forms of society (understood as all of communication).
 From Nietzsche and Tarkovsky I take that it is enough for art to serve life.

 ## Turning Away from Danger